alanreidt/range-slider-component/README.md

 Possible options are described in the [according section]().

-By the way, don't forget to set height for vertical slider on $parent element (cause slider is created inside):
+By the way, don't forget to set height for vertical slider on $parent element (because slider is created inside):
 <code>
   // $parent element for the slider
   .slider-wrapper {